 It may take some time, but once you start re-wiring your brain via self-compassion, you will discover that you soon begin to let go of shame about past mistakes or traumas that may be currently holding you back in your life.
 You'll likely notice that you are starting to make better decisions on behalf of yourself.
 You'll be better able to figure out what relationships and activities that you want to keep, and which ones you need to delete from your life that are actually harmful to you.
 You'll find yourself achieving more of what you want in life.
 Ultimately, you will likely experience a growing sense of confidence and peace, or at least, this is what the people I work with often tell me happens for them.

-If you think this might help you, and you'd like to learn how to respond to yourself with greater compassion and encouragement, please call me at 480-603-5360 or use the form below to contact me.
+If you'd like to learn how to respond to yourself with greater compassion and encouragement, call me at 480-603-5360 or use the form below to contact me.